dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 6. Commit the changes to your forked repository.

-7. Submit a pull request to DBOS repository.
+7. Submit a pull request to this repository.

 ## Requesting features